YetAnotherFurryMan/DeveloperToolkit/README.md

 </ol>

 ## 5.ml
-Well, XML - bad, JSON - bad, so I wrote a lexer+tookenizer+parser for a new markup language!</br>
+Well, XML - bad, JSON - bad, TOML - bad, so I wrote a lexer+tookenizer+parser for a new markup language!</br>
 This is used by the <b>project</b> module for template-files, module-files and config.
 <ol>
   <li>dtk::ml::MLAttribute <br> a struct; holds data abound attribute/definition/modifier (simply <i>name</i> and <i>value</i> or 0)</li>